NBC Sports Regional Networks: Integration with NBC Sports

+As NBC Sports (2017–present)

 On March 22, 2017, the division announced that it would rebrand CSN Bay Area and CSN California to NBC Sports Bay Area and NBC Sports California on April 2, 2017, coinciding with the start of the 2017 Major League Baseball season.
 Division president David Preschlack stated that the re-branding was meant to "better associate the prestigious NBC Sports legacy with the strength of our Comcast Sports Networks' local sports coverage in Northern California."
 On August 22, 2017, it was announced that the other networks, besides SNY, would migrate to the NBC Sports name.
 In some regions, the name of the network was narrowed, with CSN Mid-Atlantic renamed "NBC Sports Washington", and CSN New England renamed "NBC Sports Boston".
 In addition, The Comcast Network channels were also rebranded, with TCN Mid-Atlantic becoming NBC Sports Washington Plus, and TCN Philadelphia becoming NBC Sports Philadelphia Plus.
 The rebranding took effect on October 2, 2017, coinciding with the start of the 2017–18 NHL and NBA seasons.

+Sales and closures

 In June 2021, NBC lost the contract to the Portland Trail Blazers.
 They subsequently shut down NBC Sports Northwest in fall 2021.
 NBC reportedly explored selling the remaining networks or converting them to streaming services, with Sinclair Broadcast Group being cited as a likely bidder.
 A sale to Sinclair would see the networks' integration with Sinclair-owned Bally Sports (the former Fox Sports Networks) as well as possibly Stadium.

-In August 2022, NBCUniversal announced it would sell NBC Sports Washington to Capitals and Wizards owner Monumental Sports & Entertainment, which already owned a minority stake; Sports Business Journal reported that the transaction was a "one-off" due to Monumental being an "aggressive and willing" buyer, and that Comcast had no plans to sell off its other regional sports networks.
+In August 2022, NBCUniversal announced it would sell NBC Sports Washington to Capitals and Wizards owner Monumental Sports & Entertainment, which already owned a minority stake; NBC Sports Washington was relaunched as the Monumental Sports Network in September 2023 after Monumental Sports & Entertainment acquired full control of the network.
+Sports Business Journal reported that the transaction was a "one-off" due to Monumental being an "aggressive and willing" buyer, and that Comcast had no plans to sell off its other regional sports networks.

+NBC Sports Chicago shut down operations on September 30, 2024 after NBCUniversal's partners in the network, owners of the Chicago Blackhawks, Chicago Bulls and Chicago White Sox did not renew rights.
+The teams established a new channel, Chicago Sports Network (CHSN) with Standard Media Group to broadcast their games instead.
+Four years earlier, the Chicago Cubs also left NBC Sports Chicago and launched the Marquee Sports Network.

+Meanwhile, the remaining NBC RSNs began to deploy new on-air presentation that month, which was adapted from the new college football graphics that NBC debuted in 2023, and marked a transition to a cloud-based workflow using Ross Video systems.

+Peacock integration

+Beginning in 2025, NBC RSNs have been available via sister streaming service Peacock as add-on features.